 2021 California State Testing

-If you wish to discuss your child’s participation in the assessment or have questions about SBAC testing, please contact your school’s assistant principal prior to April 19, 2021.
+If you wish to discuss your child’s progress or have questions about spring testing, please contact your child’s teacher.